oss-review-toolkit/ort/README.md

 }
 ```

-To enable this provider, pass `-a Osv` on the command line.
+To enable this provider, pass `-a OSV` on the command line.

 <a name="evaluator">&nbsp;</a>